 Be aware of who has the bomb and do not be afraid to carry it.
 Common lower-level scenario: a bombsite gets cleared out, everyone’s holding an angle, the other approach is smoked off, and then that ‘the bomb has been planted message never comes because some guy decided to ‘watch the flanks’.

-while holding the bomb and got killed, causing the said bomb to be surrounded by all of the remaining Counter-Terrorists.
+while holding the bomb and getting killed, causing the said bomb to be surrounded by all of the remaining Counter-Terrorists.
 Be aware of who has the bomb and, most importantly, be aware of when you’ve got it yourself and act accordingly.

 You don’t need to play like a scared child if you’re the carrier (seriously, some people act as if they’re carrying a real-life bomb whenever it gets thrown to them) but don’t run off somewhere by yourself when you’ve got it.
 If you get killed you’ve just made the round a lot more difficult for your team.